mrethana/python-dash-with-tables-nyc-career-ds-062518/README.md

 ## Summary

 Great work!
-In this lab, we practiced creating a dash app, using both dash corecomponents and dash html components to create a table on our app's dashboard.
-Then we defined a callback that programmatically sorted our app's table by the selected column from our dropdown element.
+In this lab, we practiced creating a Dash app, using both Dash core components and Dash HTML components to create a table on our app's dashboard.
+Then, we defined a callback that programmatically sorted our app's table by the column selected from our dropdown element.